 The ten guidelines below — our holy grail for successful meetings — can serve as a checklist for your team or organization.

 Before I run through the list, why are bad meetings such a big deal?
 And, what will you get out of banishing bad meetings forever?
-Well, there’s clear evidence that poorly-run meetings not only waste time, but they also squander (a lot) of money. $541 billion globally is lost every year on common meeting mistakes.
-Strategies like identifying a clear objective for a meeting, creating and sticking to a thoughtfully-constructed agenda, and inviting the right people, for example, can make all the difference for optimum creativity and success.
+Well, there’s clear evidence that poorly run meetings not only waste time but also squander (a lot) of money. $541 billion globally is lost every year on common meeting mistakes.
+Strategies like identifying a clear objective for a meeting, creating and sticking to a thoughtfully constructed agenda, and inviting the right people, for example, can make all the difference for optimum creativity and success.